-Leave It Without the Leave It
+Leave It (Without the Leave It)

 Lily and her dogs demonstrate the Leave It Without the Leave It exercise.

 The "Leave It Without the Leave It" exercise aims to teach dogs that the presence of food is a cue to look at their person.
 This foundational skill is essential for stimulus control, a traditional "leave it" behavior, and teaching our dogs to wait for instructions instead of offering random behaviors.
-It also helps dogs learn to be calm around food.
+This also helps dogs learn to be calm around food.

-7. When your dog can consistently provide relaxed, sustained eye contact even when your hand full of food is right in front of them, start opening your hands.
-As you do, raise them and move them farther from your dog to account for the added difficulty.
-Then, gradually and incrementally lower your open hands of food closer to the ground.
+When your dog can consistently offer relaxed & sustained eye contact, even when your hand full of food is right in front of them, then you can start opening your hands.

-• Hello, Lily from Spot On Dog Training here demonstrating an exercise called “Leave it without the leave it.”
+Hello, Lily from Spot On Dog Training here demonstrating an exercise called “Leave it without the leave it.”

 To set up this exercise, I want you to grab an old towel or blanket and crumple it up into a makeshift snuffle mat, if you don’t already have one.
 We have one, so we’re using that, and we start by scattering several small treats in the blanket or snuffle mat so that your dog can be working on those while you’re getting yourself ready.
 You’re going to grab two handfuls of small treats in each of your hands and close them and put your hands behind your back to start.
 Eventually, we will fade your hands in front of your dog and then open them.